naikibro/linksup-backend/README.md

 5. The API will be available at `http://localhost:3000`.

 ## Deploy the API ( Azure App )

+We use a containerized node ExpressJs API, we deploy it to a Container App in Azure

 1. **Build the Docker Image:**